Shadow Work and Self-Authorship: A Practical Guide with Erick Godsey

 Key takeaways

-- A myth is a working story your psyche uses to orient action; shadow work begins when you notice the story is no longer serving life.
+- A myth is a working story your psyche uses to orient action.
+Shadow work begins when you notice the story is no longer serving life.

 - Parts work turns "self-sabotage" into inquiry: what protector is trying to help, and what does adult leadership need to decide?